 Middle Tennessee State University's observatory complex utilizes a design that includes the traditional dome-shaped structure housing the main telescope, combined with an adjacent plaza serving as a continuous-use, self-guided, hands-on, naked-eye observatory.
-The traditional facility will house a 16" Schmidt-Cassegrain telescope, fitted with a CCD camera that will feed the telescopic field to two 61" flat panel plasma displays mounted in the northern and eastern walls of the observatory.
-The image will also be 'pushed' to the Internet, and the entire operation is controllable by computer from virtually anywhere in the world.
+The traditional facility houses a 16" Schmidt-Cassegrain telescope, fitted with a CCD camera that feeds the telescopic field to two 61" flat panel plasma displays mounted in the northern and eastern walls of the observatory.
+The image is also be 'pushed' to the Internet, and the entire operation is controllable by computer from virtually anywhere in the world.

 Popular objects observable through the main and supporting telescopes include:

 - Mars's retrograde motion

 - Star clusters